kwant-project/kwant/doc/source/tutorial/tutorial6.rst

     the plot window however one can manually adjust the aspect ratio.

 Also for 3D it is possible to customize the plot.
-For example, we can explicitely plot the hoppings as lines, and color sites differently depending on the sublattice:
+For example, we can explicitly plot the hoppings as lines, and color sites differently depending on the sublattice:

 .. literalinclude:: plot_zincblende.py